-Why Has My Credit Score Gone Down?
-[13 Reasons]
+Why Has My Credit Score Gone Down: 13 Common Reasons

 Why Has My Credit Score Gone Down

-Your credit score is a number that’s worked out based on information on your credit file.
-It helps you track how well you’re managing your money.
-It’s a good way of knowing how likely you are to be approved for loans or credit cards.
+Your credit score is a number based on your credit file.
+It shows how well you’re handling your money.
+It also tells lenders how likely you are to repay loans or credit cards.

 1. You’ve made late payments on your credit card or loans